 Start a sketch book to jot down ideas and sketch quick designs.
 Look at the products you use at home or school; how can these products help and inform your own designing?
 Look at the shapes, colours and materials of other products.
 How can these inspire your own designs?

 Give students a product or an image of a product.
-You can use the product notes sheet for examples from the Design Museum Shop.
 Ask them to design the worst possible version of it.
 Use the outcomes to discuss the features to avoid and things that work well.